farfalleflickan/EncryptedChat/src/Client-readme.txt

 Available commands for the client:
-!quit or !disconnect to disconnect from server and quit the program
+!quit to disconnect from the server and quit the program !disconnect to disconnect from the server and reconnect to another